flea2003/TrackAnomalyDetection/backend/README.md

 In WSL, when trying to run Druid you can get a ``CANNOT CREATE FIFO`` error.
 This is due to the fact that FIFO file can't be created over mounted drive
 (`/mnt/c`, for example).
 An easy solution to this is copying the entire Druid installation folder to any internal folder (`/usr/share`, for example).

-In order to further explore Druid you can access the application console available at [http://localhost:8888](http://localhost:8888).
+In order to further explore Druid you can access the application web console available at [http://localhost:8888](http://localhost:8888).

 The configuration file for the database is located in the folder `backend/src/main/resources/ship-scores-kafka-supervisor.json`.